hucarlos08/Mathematics/README.md

-Here’s the full text you can copy and paste directly into your README:

----

 # Mathematics

 This repository contains educational materials and lessons designed for the Mathematics course in the Geomatics specialization program at CentroGeo.
 It covers a range of topics, from fundamental concepts to advanced topics like derivatives, linear regression, optimization, and probability.